dosdude1/discord-lite/README.md

 ### Important Notes

 - As of version 0.3-alpha, a new Curl and OpenSSL-based backend for both the WebSocket and HTTP requests has been implemented.
 As such, the application now has full TLS v1.3 support, and once again works without the need of going through a proxy running on a newer machine.
+- OS X 10.4 Tiger on Intel can only run 32-bit applications, but will try to load the 64-bit slice of the FAT binary.
+To work around this, you need to "thin" the binary for i386 (or remove the x86_64 slice) using "lipo".

 ### Releases

-Prebuilt Universal "Penta-FAT" binaries can be found in the [Releases](https://github.com/dosdude1/discord-lite/releases) section.
-You can download and run on 32-bit PowerPC, 64-bit PowerPC, 32-bit Intel, 64-bit Intel, or ARM (Apple Silicon) Macs.
+Prebuilt Universal "Quad-FAT" binaries can be found in the [Releases](https://github.com/dosdude1/discord-lite/releases) section.
+You can download and run on PowerPC, 32-bit Intel, 64-bit Intel, or ARM (Apple Silicon) Macs.

 Alternatively, you can download the latest release off [my website](http://dosdude1.com/apps/Discord%20Lite.dmg), which is loadable on the older machines.